Campaign History of the 151e Régiment d'Infanterie - IV

 Finally, at the end of the day the JMO notes that 300 reinforcements had arrived into the unit, permitting 3 Bat. to fully reconstitute itself.
 [Note: The conclusion then is that this is the actual number of replacement troops that had been received into the regiment.
 As an aside, if these differing figures (214, 215, 300) are not treated as duplicative and corrective in nature, by January 1915 the theoretical total effective would far exceed the normal effective of a line regiment.
 This is especially true given that a similar instance would follow a few days later.]

 18 December: 3 Bat. remains at the disposition of the colonel commanding 83 BI and occupies first line trenches in the right sector.
 1 and 2 Bats. will depart the sector in the night to go to rest in billets, with 1 Bat. going to Kruistraat (two companies in the farms south of the seminary).
 Before pulling out, 1 Bat. opens a slow fire at 1730 hrs on the enemy trenches, which it keeps up until 1745 hrs.
-A section conducts a raid on the German fortin, with three men managing to nearly reach the words before being obliged to fall back under heavy enemy machine-gun fire.
+A section conducts a raid on the German fortress, with three men managing to nearly reach the works before being obliged to fall back under heavy enemy machine-gun fire.
 Colonel Dillemann is replaced by the Lieutenant-Colonel Moisson of 162 RI.
 Losses for the 151 on this day include 2 wounded (Sdts.
 Ygonet and Guillaume).

 Another reinforcement detachment arrives which the JMO initially records as 289 troops (mostly coming from [the depot of] 147 RI at Sedan in the Ardennes) and consisting of: